High-frequency intraday trading for battery storages: Introduction

-In this paper, we propose and evaluate a fast automated intraday trading strategy that explicitly takes into account detailed order book dynamics, market rules, and technical limitations of the battery.
-As we argue below, the literature on the subject is rather scarce, as most authors adopt a rather stylized view of the intraday market avoiding most of its complexity and thereby yielding suboptimal strategies and a biased picture of revenue potentials.
+This paper introduces a highly realistic, high-frequency implementation of the rolling intrinsic trading strategy for battery energy storage systems.
+By combining the rolling intrinsic logic with a full limit order book representation and a fast dynamic programming approximation, this approach integrates the full granular evolution of the market with exchange regulations and physical storage constraints.
+As we argue below, literature on the subject is limited, as most authors adopt a rather stylized view of the intraday market, avoiding most of its complexity and thereby yielding suboptimal strategies and a biased picture of revenue potentials.

-Most relevant related literature on coordinated bidding in electricity spot markets focuses on the day-ahead market such as \citet{fk08} or treats the intraday market (IDM) as a single trading decision stage \citep{ff11, lwm13, kokf18, kraft_23}.
+Most relevant related literature on coordinated bidding in electricity spot markets focuses on the day-ahead market, such as \citet{fk08}, or treats the intraday market (IDM) as a single trading decision stage \citep{ff11, lwm13, kraft_23}.
 Applications range from pure trading strategies to asset-focused approaches, such as for hydro plant or battery system operation.
-Some publications consider a small number of repeated trading decisions on intraday markets \citep{agp16, lohndorf_value_2023, RaWo18,kuppelwieser2023intraday}.
+Some publications consider a small number of repeated trading decisions on intraday markets for storages \citep{lohndorf_value_2023} and other applications \citep{agp16, RaWo18, kuppelwieser2023intraday}.